SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

-We then extend this analysis by computing suppression curves for the dominant feature of all classes.
-As these results proved robust to different autoencoder initializations, we simplify the subsequent analysis by presenting results from a single realization.
-We observe a similar suppression behavior across all classes for the ResNet-18 model (Fig.~\ref{fig:class_acc_vs_alpha}a), with variations in the threshold suggesting that each class relies on its dominant feature to a different degree.
-To confirm that this behavior was not an artifact of the convolutional architecture, we replicate the same analysis on the Vision Transformer.
-The ViT exhibited the same characteristic suppression curves, indicating that this is a general property of the intervention method (see Appendix \ref{sec:vit-results-sensitivity}).
-As the results are robust to the stochasticity of the SAE training process, this indicates that the observed differences in class sensitivity stem mainly from the base model's intrinsic feature representations.
-In addition, the properties of the discovered feature basis are also dependent on the SAE's training objective (e.g., the sparsity coefficient \(\lambda_1\)).
-Therefore, the observed heterogeneity between classes is a product of both the backbone's intrinsic structure and the specific feature decomposition learned by the SAE.
-Further details assessing the robustness of our experiments are provided in Appendix~\ref{app:robustness}.
+To confirm that this behavior is not an artifact of the convolutional architecture, we replicate the same analysis on the ViT (see Appendix \ref{sec:vit-results-sensitivity}).
+These results exhibit the same characteristic suppression curves, indicating that this is a general property of the intervention method.
+As the results are robust to the stochasticity of the SAE training process, this indicates that the observed heterogeneity in class sensitivity is a product of both the base model's intrinsic feature representations and the SAE’s training objective (e.g., the sparsity coefficient).
+Further details assessing the robustness of our experiments on base model and SAE training objectives are provided in Appendix~\ref{app:robustness}.